If you’re looking for kid-friendly beaches in Croatia for your family holiday, check out these fantastic sandy beaches in Croatia.

 How to get there?
 From Korčula town, you jump on the bus, and within 15 minutes, you are on this beautiful sandy beach for the day.

 Ičina Beach, Vrsi

-Bay Lovrečina, Island of Brač
+Bay Lovrečina, Island Of Brač

-Tucked along the island of Brač’s northern shores you will find a little cove known as Bay Lovrečina.
-Here, waters are shallow, azure and clear, the sun is plentiful, and nearby pines provide shade.
+Tucked along the island of Brač’s northern shores, you will find a little cove known as Bay Lovrečina.
+Here, waters are shallow, azure, and clear, the sun is plentiful, and nearby pines provide shade.

-Visitors can reach the beach by foot, car or boat and a local restaurant offers refreshing drinks or a bite to eat for beach-goers.
+Visitors can reach the beach by foot, car, or boat, and a local restaurant offers refreshing drinks or a bite to eat for beach-goers.

 Queens Beach, Nin